 - Select Save

-Interactive PDF (140kb)
+Interactive PDF (198kb)

-Producer Statements & Records of Work
+Producer Statements & Memoranda

 All Producer Statements or Memoranda provided will be checked against the Producer Statement / Memoranda Checklist on the final inspection checklist.
 If this information has not been provided, the Producer Statement / Memoranda will be rejected until you provide all the required information.

 The Producer Statements that an IPENZ member produces are available from the IPENZ website.
 These templates are interactive PDF’s and are copyrighted to IPENZ, ACENZ, and NZIA.
-The PS3 and PS4 templates can be used if you are not an IPENZ member and if you need to submit a Producer Statements or Memoranda.
+The following PS3 and PS4 templates can be used if you are not an IPENZ member and if you need to submit a Producer Statements or Memoranda.
 If you are using a personal template, please ensure you check your template against the Producer Statement Checklist to ensure all the required information has been provided.

 Record of Work (ROW)

-At the completion of the construction project, a Record of Work (form) must be provided by all licensed building practitioners who carried out or supervised any work that must is restricted building work.
+At the completion of the construction project, a Record of Work (form) be provided by all licensed building practitioners who carried out or supervised any work that must is restricted building work.
 For more information, go to Licensed Building Practitioner page.